nfreear/ou-media-player-test/README.md

 ## Install

 1. Clone the repo.
-2. In a terminal type, `npm install && make test`
+2. In a terminal type, `npm install && npm test`

 ## Proxy - pre-install